 A PLL, Phase Lock Loop, is a timing stabilization mechanism.
 It is available to the users of the Cyclone for clock frequencies between 15Mhz and 1Ghz.
 At these extreme frequencies clock phase synchronization can become problematic for the internal hardware of the FPGA.
 By using at least one of the two available PLLs on the Cyclone FPGA, one can mitigate the clock phase synchronization error and thus achieve a much higher running frequency.
 For frequencies below 15Mhz the PLLBlock module is completely bypassed in the firmware.
-Usually these versions of the firmware include the suffix "NoPLL" in their names to indicate the difference is the MCLK).
+Usually these versions of the firmware include the suffix "NoPLL" in their names to indicate the difference.

+For the GEMReadout user firmware this module takes care to replicate the original MCLK signal coming in on G0 and outputting it to the PLLCLK signal (when referring to the VFAT is the MCLK).
 It also creates a clock signal that is an exact inverse of this signal.
 This signal has the misnomer PLLCLK_90.
-Since the VFATs change their output bits on a rising edge of MCLK and evaluate incoming bits on the falling edge of MCLK, the inputs and outputs to the v1495 are evaluated and changed on the rising edge of a clock 180 degrees out of phase with this (i.e. PLLCLK 90).
+Since the VFATs change their output bits on a rising edge of MCLK and evaluate incoming bits on the falling edge of MCLK, the inputs and outputs to the v1495 are evaluated and changed on the rising edge of a clock 180 degrees out of phase with this (i.e. PLLCLK_90).